uc-cdis/gen3.org/content/_index.md

   button2:
     caption: Get Started
     link: /get-started
-    target: _self
 g3Feature:
   f1:
     title: Host, Manage, and Share your Data
     detail: Gen3 empowers you to manage, share, and collaboratively analyze data that is valuable to researchers, developers and health organizations.
-With Gen3, you can receive and quality control data, generate globally unique IDs for data objects, finely control user access to datasets with attribute-based authorization control, and compute over that data in secure analysis workspaces.
+With Gen3, you can receive and quality control data, generate globally unique IDs for data objects, finely control user access to datasets via a flexible access control policy engine, and compute over that data in secure analysis workspaces.
 Gen3 data commons typically use public clouds, such as Amazon’s AWS and Google’s GCP, but can also be used over private clouds and hybrid clouds.
   f2:
     title: Customize Your Gen3 Experience
     detail: The Gen3 services are modular, and data resources can choose which features to include.
 Each service exposes open APIs that empower interoperation of the data nodes that comprise a healthy data ecosystem.
 A minimal set of framework services provide the foundation on which the research community can develop new tools for sharing and analyzing data across data resources in the cloud.